 A compulsion to work more than usual

-A temptation to make hasty major life-decisions (e.g., a job change, a divorce)
+A temptation to make hasty major life-decisions (e.g., quitting a job, moving to another location, abandoning your family)

 A tendency to completely avoid any feelings or thoughts about the event